The most popular superstitions and lucky charms in the UK

 Seven for a secret, never to be told”

-Say “White Rabbit” for good luck: Rabbit has lots of luck associated to them.
-So much, that according to Brits saying “white rabbit” in the end of the month would bring lots of good luck for that period.
+Say “White Rabbit” for good luck: Rabbit has lots of luck associated with them.
+So much, that according to Brits saying “white rabbit” at the end of the month would bring lots of good luck for that period.